Hendryboyz/aws/monitoring/CloudWatch.md

 # CloudWatch
 > Provdie full suit of metric collection and monitoring functionality
 * Repository fo metric data
+* Minimum granularity is **1 minute**
+* Store indefinitely by default
+* Allow to retrieve data from any terminated EC2 or ELB
+* Allow to use on premise
+  * SSM agent
+  * CloudWatch agent

 Push data to cloud watch use:
 * CloudWatch API